For admission requirements for your program of study, please visit the programs page.

 - The School of Public Health Internship and Career Services Office provides students with information via weekly emails about part-time jobs, graduate assistantships, student assistant positions, fellowships, and grants that become available during the academic year.

 - Many students also receive funding while completing their MPH internship, either through an internship fellowship which is applied directly to the student account to cover the cost of tuition, fees and living expenses associated with the internship, or as a student assistant paid directly by the internship organization.

-- The University at Albany 's Graduate School provides ways to fund your education here: Graduate Education External Funding
+- The University at Albany 's Graduate School provides information and opportunities to fund your education at Graduate Education External Funding.

 - The Association of Schools and Programs of Public Health (ASPPH) provides extensive information and tips on how to find scholarships on their Financing Your Degree website.
 ASPPH has also produced an informative webinar on How to Finance Your Public Health Degree.